dominictarr/scuttlebutt/README.markdown

 # scuttlebutt

+A base-class for real-time replication.

 [![travis](https://secure.travis-ci.org/dominictarr/scuttlebutt.png?branch=master)](https://travis-ci.org/dominictarr/scuttlebutt)

 [![browser support](http://ci.testling.com/dominictarr/scuttlebutt.png)](http://ci.testling.com/dominictarr/scuttlebutt)

-A base class that makes implementing data structures for real-time  replication easy.

 This seems like a silly name, but I assure you, this is real science. read this: http://www.cs.cornell.edu/home/rvr/papers/flowgossip.pdf

 or if you are lazy: http://en.wikipedia.org/wiki/Scuttlebutt (laziness will get you nowhere, btw)

 ## Usage